realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

       `view`, it only includes it's function signature, just like an interface.
       - Attempting to instantiate a `File` object will result in a compile-time error, as it does not make logical realistic sense to have a "general" concept of "file" as an _actual_ object.
         - It's a concept and can't have an object. _I'm being pedantic because this is an important distinction, as this is not a technical limitation, this is a logical limitation._
-          > - Programmer: JUST MAKE A FILE!
+          > - Programmer: CREATE A CONCEPTUAL `FILE`!
           > - computer: What kind of file?
-          > - Programmer: IDK, JUST MAKE ONE!
+          > - Programmer: IDK, JUST MAKE ONE! ...and make sure it's only the idea of a `FILE`!
           > - computer: 🤔 Which one, though?
-          > - Programmer: 🤬 THE CONCEPT OF "FILE!" — JUST INSTANTIATE THE CONCEPT!
+          > - Programmer: 🤬 THE CONCEPT OF "FILE!" — SIMPLY INSTANTIATE THE CONCEPT!
           > - computer: 🤔 🤷‍ 💣 💥 _...not logically possible._
     - The `File` class is an `abstract class` and the `class Photo`,`class ExcelDoc` and `class Memo` are the _"concrete classes."